 Businesses that are applying asset management methods see a combination of significantly reduced costs (often 20-40% total sustained reductions in operating expenditures), greater customer service and performance (ranging widely from 3%-25%) and, most importantly, much greater transparency and credibility in their activities – giving improved confidence in stakeholder (e.g. regulator) relations and much greater employee commitment and motivation.

 What are the main principles of good practice asset management?

 The principles of good practice asset management connect together the worlds of finance, operations, customer service and engineering.
 In high level terms they involve:

 - Establishing transparent linkages between the organisation’s strategic/business plan right the way down to specific asset investment, operations and maintenance plans and activities.

-- The ‘closing of the loop’ in capture and usage of information to support the optimisation of decisions across an asset or system lifetime.
+- The ‘closing of the loop’ in capture and usage of information to support the optimization of decisions across an asset or system lifetime.

 - Recognising and optimizing the relationships between capital expenditure and operating costs, risk, asset performance and asset life expectancy/sustainability.

 - Cross-disciplinary collaboration in the determination of problems, priorities and optimal decisions (which nearly always involve compromise and trade-offs, often with incomplete information).